 If such requests happened after a match, he would gladly sell his pistols for a nice profit, then return home and use his gunsmithing prowess to build more for the next match.
 When a friend loaned him the money to set up shop, Jim’s reputation as a shooter made him an instant success.
 As the only civilian-trained shooter to win the National Bullseye Championship, his guns were in high demand.

 Now, many men would set about to making guns and be content to ride their own reputations into the sunset.
 Not Jim.
 His innovations and inventions were numerous.
 One of Clark’s innovations was the long slide.
 He had been thinking about how to add more weight to the muzzle and elongate the sight radius.
 Most people were hanging weights off the sides of their guns and adding front sight extensions that pushed the front sights forward of the muzzle.

 Jim didn’t like those ideas, so, when he came across a barrel of slides at an Army surplus store, he bought them all for a dime a piece.
 With these, he would cut the slide of another gun and extend it.
 This accomplished everything he wanted, both a longer sight radius and a more muzzle-heavy gun.
 To Jim, he was just finding a way to get the job done, but, thanks to his creativity, we now call him a visionary.

 Of course, while an innovator and a genius in his own right, Jim Clark is also a man who helped other gunsmiths.
 It is safe to say that his reach went far beyond the guns that came through his shop, Clark Customs, and, today, it is difficult to find a gunsmith who doesn’t have appreciation for the man.
 Truly, here is where one can consider the custom 1911 to have been born.

-Editor’s Note: This article is taken from The Custom 1911.
+This article is an excerpt from The Custom 1911.